-If admission is authorized, the attorney or Patient Advocate must advise the minor of the right to a writ of habeas corpus hearing.
+If admission is authorized, Minor's Counsel must advise the minor of the right to a writ of habeas corpus hearing.
 If a request for release is filed, the writ of habeas corpus hearing will be in the Mental Health Division.
+(Adopted 7/1/2006; Rev. 1/1/2014)